AmateurECE/twardyece-repository/docs/Embedded/Yocto.md

 ```
 export CLANGD_FLAGS="--query-driver=$(dirname $(which $CC))/*"

+# Now generate the compiler database using your build system, e.g. for ninja:
+ninja -C oe-workdir/recipe-1+git9999 -t compdb
 ```

-From within a devshell, this should expand to a glob expression that clangd will match compilers against.
+From within a devshell, the CLANGD_FLAGS environment variable should expand to a glob expression that clangd will match compilers against.
 Clangd will automatically get the system include flags from the matching compiler.